auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 additional SHA256 block computations per round,[^cyclic-extension] which shouldn't be an issue.
 In fact, it should be extremely safe to compensate for longer tags by specifying a smaller number of PHKDF rounds.

+These now-utilized bytes form an extended salt that pushes collisions between differing domain tags immediately apart.
+Futhermore, the addition of a counter means that loops during this key stretching phase have a length that is a multiple of 2^32, which is two less than the maximum number of rounds defined by the G3P.

 One of the more obvious differences is that the parameter that PBKDF2 calls the `Password` is now called the `Seguid`.
 Instead of using the actual password as